International Opportunities

 Duke in the Arab World

-Based in Morocco, this program provides students with the opportunity to explore not only the socio-political development and intricacies of the Arab world, but also to gain real life experiences through interaction, observation, field visits and homestays.
-Additionally, the program exposes participants to aspects of continuity and changes, communalities and differences within different cities in Morocco while enabling them to improve their Arabic language skills.
+Based in Morocco and Egypt, this program provides students with the opportunity to explore not only the socio-political development and intricacies of the Arab world, but also to gain real life experiences through interaction, observation, field visits and homestays.
+Additionally, the program exposes participants to aspects of continuity and changes, communalities and differences within different cities in Morocco and Egypt while enabling them to improve their Arabic language skills.

 Learn More